 - O. Sponsorship Committee shall be responsible for obtaining sponsors when an opportunity is presented; maintaining relationships with existing sponsors; engage with other committee members to understand their sponsorship needs; maintain a repository of sponsors and the product/service they provide, and ensure sponsor's products and services increase industry awareness and visibility.

 Section 6.
 Special Committees

 Special Committees may be created, maintained, or removed as necessary by the Chapter Board as deemed appropriate.

 Article IX.
 Indemnification

-- A. The Chapter shall indemnify any and all of its Directors or Officers or former Directors or Officers or any person who may have served at its request or by its election as a Director or Officer of another corporation, against expenses actually and necessarily incurred by them in connection with the defense or settlement of any action, suit or proceeding in which they, or any of them, are made parties, or a party, by reason of being or having been Directors or a Director or Officer of the Chapter or of such other corporation, except in relation to matters as to which any such Director or Officer or former Director or Officer or person shall be adjudged in such action, suit or proceeding to be liable for willful misconduct in performance of duty and to such matters as shall be settled by agreement predicated on existence of such liability.
+- A. The Chapter shall indemnify any and all of its Directors or Officers or former Directors or Officers or any person who may have served at its request or by its election as a Director or Officer of another corporation, against expenses actually and necessarily incurred by them in connection with the defense or settlement of any action, suit or proceeding in which they, or any of them, are made parties, or a party, by reason of being or having been Directors or a Director or Officer of the Chapter or of such other corporation, except in relation to matters as to which any such Director or Officer or former Director or Officer or person shall be adjudged in such action, suit or proceeding to be liable for willful misconduct in the performance of duty and to such matters as shall be settled by agreement predicated on the existence of such liability.

-- B. The indemnification provided hereby shall not be deemed exclusive of any other rights to which anyone seeking indemnification may be entitled under any bylaw, agreement, vote of members or disinterested Directors or otherwise, both as to action in his or her official capacity and as to action in another capacity while holding such office.
+- B. The indemnification provided hereby shall not be deemed exclusive of any other rights to which anyone seeking indemnification may be entitled under any bylaw, agreement, the vote of members or disinterested Directors or otherwise, both as to action in his or her official capacity and as to action in another capacity while holding such office.